mooncowboy/btf-2020-labs/devops/README.md

 curl -s https://raw.githubusercontent.com/shoegazerpt/MCW-Continuous-delivery-in-Azure-DevOps/btf2020/Hands-on%20lab/deploy/deploy.sh | bash -s
 ```

+**NOTE:** This deploys to the first resource group in your subscription.
+To specify another resource group and location, pass it as parameters to command above.
+Eg: `bash -s <resource_group> <location>`

 It takes about 8 minutes to get the resources fully configured.

 ## Lab steps